PRAJUN-V/TutorConnect/documentation.md

 git commit -m "basic authentication including login and registration is completed will update later if needed according to functionality"

+git commit -m "ProtectedRoute function is not working based on role find the problem and solved"

 ___________________________________________________________________________________________________